 Related: AI IS ABOUT TO GET AWESOME

-The people who unload shipping containers at Wal-Mart Stores Inc. (NYSE:WMTC) warehouses are not Wal-Mart employees.
+The people who unload shipping containers at Wal-Mart Stores Inc. (NYSE:WMTB) warehouses are not Wal-Mart employees.
 They come from temporary staffing agencies.
 Another big company, Pfizer Inc. (NYSE:PFEC) uses contractors to perform most of its clinical drug trials.

 Many people would be surprised to know that Alphabet Inc. (NASDAQ:GOOGC) has about the same number of outsourced workers or contractors as it does full-time employees.
 At least this is what knowledgeable sources report.
 Alphabet doesn’t discuss this sort of thing.